What will my council do about unauthorised development?

 Breach of Conditions Notices

-Where planning permission has been issued subject to conditions or limitations, a Breach of Conditions Notice may be issued if any of the conditions or limitations are not complied with.
+Where planning permission has been issued subject to conditions, a Breach of Conditions Notice may be issued if any of the conditions are not complied with.

 These notices offer a quicker means to remedy an undesirable situation and a failure to comply can lead to immediate prosecution without the right of appeal.